Download the guidelines as a PDF

 Sponsorship is the purchase of rights or benefits, including naming rights, delivered through association with the sponsored organisation’s name, products, services or activities.

-Sponsorship includes partnership arrangements, except where the arrangement is governed by the Partnerships Victoria or otherwise involves the development or management of infrastructure.
+Sponsorship includes partnership arrangements, except where the arrangement is governed by the Partnerships Victoria Requirements or otherwise involves the development or management of infrastructure.

 Sponsorship does not include grants, bequests, advertising space, editorial or advertorial content.